 - How much discharge is coming out of your vagina?

 As we discussed, just because you mightn’t be displaying the symptoms of a STD doesn’t mean that you haven’t contracted one.
 If you are in any way concerned that you might have a STD you should always visit your local STD clinic or take a at home STD test.

-If you have any other concerns about vaginal discharge, be sure to watch Dr Rowley’s video where he explains what your vaginal discharge can tell you about your health:
+If you have any other concerns about vaginal discharge, watch this video where I explain what your vaginal discharge can tell you about your health: